 The Ranger program at Jasper Ridge Biological Preserve is an opportunity for students and community members to participate in protecting the Preserve.

-The primary function of the Rangers is to patrol the perimeter and trail system of Jasper Ridge Biological Preserve on mountain bikes.
+Rangers patrol the perimeter and trail system of Jasper Ridge Biological Preserve on mountain bikes.
 The Ranger Program encourages all interested persons to apply for positions.

 The Ranger Program was initiated to protect the integrity of Jasper Ridge Biological Preserve.
 Several times daily, Rangers patrol the perimeter fence and the more than 20 miles of trails and roads on mountain bikes provided and maintained by the Preserve.
 Mountain bikes are used because of their mobility, stealth, and low impact; they are the most efficient and least disruptive vehicles for maintaining security.
-As the eyes and ears of Jasper Ridge, Rangers check all gates, facilities, and trails daily to insure that the living laboratory that is the Preserve is not disturbed.
+Rangers are not enforcement, but as the eyes and ears of Jasper Ridge they check all gates, facilities, and trails daily to insure that the living laboratory that is the Preserve is not disturbed.

-The Rangers interact with all members of the Jasper Ridge community and are responsible for checking the permits that are issued to enter the Preserve.
-Rangers report any security problems or hazards.
-The program personnel consists of two Resident Rangers who manage up to 8 volunteer or federal work study rangers.
+The Rangers interact with all members of the Jasper Ridge community and check the permit status of those they encounter in the Preserve.
+Rangers document and report any security problems or hazards and fill out a detailled log for each patrol.
+The program is managed by the Resident Ranger who oversees up to 8 volunteer or federal work study rangers per quarter.

 Rangers are drawn primarily from Stanford University's Outdoor, Environmental, and Cycling clubs, from the Earth Systems and Biology programs, from the JRBP Docent Program, and include both graduate and undergraduate students, staff, alumni, and affiliates.